NYUAppSec/appsec_hw1/HW1_Instructions.md

 * Part 2
   * A directory named `part2` that contains `crash1.gft`, `crash2.gft`,
     `hang.gft`, and `bugs.txt`
-  * An GitHub Actions YML that runs your tests
+  * A GitHub Actions YML that runs your tests
   * A commit with the fixed version of the code (if you like, this commit can also contain the files mentioned above)
 * Part 3